-While we are still a few months away from the start of the inaugural year of the Master’s Degree in Asset Management program, I know that many prospective applicants are beginning to think about the upcoming application cycle.
+While we are still a few months away from the start of the admissions cycle for the Master’s Degree in Asset Management program, I know that many prospective applicants are beginning to think about the application process.
 The summer is an ideal time to begin considering the next step in your professional journey by familiarizing yourself with the program, engaging with our admissions team, and preparing your application.

 I’d like to help make the application process as seamless as possible for you by providing a timeline of action items building toward your application submission.

 Preparing to apply to business school can bring about anxiety in even the calmest and most self-assured applicant.
 Some sage advice I received during my own education journey is to take larger to-do list items and break them down into manageable pieces.
 Sometimes it helps to complete an easier item first thing to build confidence, followed by something more difficult and time-consuming.

 Take as an example preparing to take the GRE or GMAT exam: As you select a test date, you’ll want to remember to give yourself plenty of time to study so that you don’t feel rushed or ill-prepared when you take the test.
 Preparing for the test is likely to be less stressful if you work backward from the test date and think honestly and realistically about how much time you plan to dedicate to studying.
 Try breaking this timeline down into how many times each month, week, and day you can reasonably commit to studying.
 For added personal accountability, block these study sessions on your calendar to eliminate possible distractions.

 When selecting your test date, keep in mind that we begin reviewing applications immediately after the deadline.
 You’ll want to take the test far enough in advance of the deadline that if you wish to take it again, you’ll have time to do so before the application deadline.
 That way you’ll have your best scores represented in your submitted application.
 And of course, remember to designate Yale SOM as a score-report recipient.